 Open DIAPN [sic.]
 8′

 Hohl Flute 8′

 Bass Flute 8′ [probably not by Blackett and added later.]

 |Couplers and Accessories||

 GT/Ped, SW/GT, SW/Ped, Swell pedal, Tutti on/off pedals SW, GT; 2 combination pedals.
 Radiating (non-standard) pedal board.

-The church is nowadays referred to simply as ‘St. Margaret’s Church’.
+The church is nowadays referred to simply as ‘St. Margaret’s Church’, obscuring its dedication to St. Margaret Mary Alacoque (1647-90).
 Further information is available here: http://www.catholicheritage.org.hk/en/catholic_building/st_margaret_mary_s_church/index.html